 To get a better sense of the differences, let’s plot our counts above into a set of graphs:

-As the graphs show, there are certainly some big differences: Apple is labeling more cities than Google—and in many cases, significantly more.
+As the graphs show, there are some big differences: Apple is labeling more cities than Google—and in some cases, many more.4

 Let’s combine the three cities into a single chart and see if we can see any patterns: